LorrinWWW/Pyramid/README.md

    For ACE and GENIA, we follow the script from https://github.com/yahshibu/nested-ner-tacl2020-transformers to preprocess the corpora.
 For NNE, we use the proprocessing script from https://github.com/nickyringland/nested_named_entities.

-    The dataset are further unified in json and placed in "./datasets/unified/", as "train.{dataset}.json", "valid.{dataset}.json", and "test.{dataset}.json" three files.
+    Each dataset is further unified in json and placed in "./datasets/unified/" as "train.{dataset}.json", "valid.{dataset}.json", and "test.{dataset}.json" three files.

    Each json file consists of a list items, and each of item looks like: